Mustard Green Manures for Potato Production

 Objective 3: Increase the adoption of mustard green manures by potato growers through an integrated program of on-farm research and education.

-Number of Acres Impacted: increase acres planted to mustard green manures in Central Washington by 25% every year for the next five years (three covered by this proposal), from 9,260 acres in 2001 to 28,000 acres being planted the fall of 2006.
+We aim to increase acres planted to mustard green manures in Central Washington by 25% every year for the next five years (three covered by this proposal), from 9,260 acres in 2001, to 28,000 acres being planted the fall of 2006, or over 15% of Washington’s potato acreage.
+We will continue to estimate the mustard acreage from the seed sales of the three seed companies providing mustard green manure seed in Washington.

 Impacts and Contributions/Outcomes